Efficiency of the Price Formation Process in Presence of High Frequency Participants: a Mean Field Game analysis: Introduction

 In our model we consider smart traders (we call them {\it players} as soon as we use the game theory environment) that arbitrate between limit and market orders.
 That is they have to choose between the immediate transaction price and expected later transaction prices.
 The dynamic model is in continuous time, in infinite horizon.
 Since patience is at the heart of our model, the present approach belongs to the family of waiting cost order-driven market models.
 Closely related papers are the work of \cite{fou05}, and the more recent paper by \cite{citeulike:6253089}.
 The former is the seminal waiting cost based model (as opposed to asymmetry information models) in discrete time.
 The latter is a continuous time approach where traders have the possibility to cancel their orders for free.
-This late assumption greatly simplifies the problem and allows the author to describe the equilibrium in an elegant manner. \\ Our paper is most closely related to \cite{citeulike:6253089} since it is also a continuous time model with Poisson processes used to model newcomers' arrivals.
-On the other hand, our model present some important dissimilarities.
+This late assumption greatly simplifies the problem and allows the author to describe the equilibrium in an elegant manner. \\ Like in \cite{citeulike:6253089}, we use a continuous time model with Poisson processes used to model newcomers' arrivals.
+Nevertheless our model present some important dissimilarities.
 First the patience structure of traders is more endogenous since no cancellation of orders are permitted.
 Choices made by the players are thus irreversible and traders' anticipations of future events become a core issue.
 Their is a deep impact on the equilibrium equations: the problem becomes nonlinear.
 Secondly, the goal of our paper is to study the case with heterogenous traders, in particular to model the interactions of Institutional Investors and High Frequency Traders.
 In \cite{citeulike:6253089} several types of traders are considered, but the strategical arbitrage between market and impact orders is allowed only for one of the types.
 This is not the case in our model, where all types make choices.

 Game theory is necessary as soon as markets are incomplete.
 When markets are complete, strategy is unnecessary and the only task agents have to perform is to optimize in regards to the price.
 Order-driven markets are by essence incomplete since the source of risk is the random arrival of traders, and it is impossible to hedge this risk because choices made by traders are irreversible (note that the more realistic modeling where the modeler considers costly cancellation of orders must lead to a similar incompleteness).
 Consequently we are convinced that game theory offers a proper framework.